Marie Perolz: Feminist, actress and revolutionary

 On their arrival in England, the women were given seven days to appeal against the sentences.
 The appeals were sent to a judge in the British High Court in London.

 Perolz' arrest scandalised her family; several resolved to change their surname to 'Prole', to disassociate themselves from her.
 After questions in the British parliament and a court appearance, Perolz and Breda Foley were released in July 1916.
 They were issued with travel warrants and expected to use them to go home to Ireland, landing at Dún Laoghaire.
-Immediately she was made Acting President of the Irish Women Workers' Union in Markievicz's stead.
+In February 1917 she was made Acting President of the Irish Women Workers' Union in Markievicz's stead.
 She travelled to England to greet her friend on her release from Aylesbury Prison on 17 June 1917, and accompanied her back to Ireland.

 Personal life

-Perolz and James Michael Flanagan, a leftist affectionately known as 'Citizen Flanagan', fell in love in 1919 and moved to live at 127 Botanic Road, Glasnevin, Dublin.
+Perolz and James Michael Flanagan, a leftist affectionately known as 'Citizen Flanagan', fell in love in 1919.
+They lived at 127 Botanic Road in Glasnevin, and later St. Lawrence cottage in Sutton.
 She continued to work for women's rights in the labour movement.
 They married in 1919.
-She died on 1 December 1950.
+She died on 1 December 1950 at St. Kevin's Hospital, and is buried at Mount Jerome Cemetery and Crematorium in Harold's Cross, Dublin.